-The headphones used for auralisations will influence the experience, because any pair of headphones will change the frequency response of auralisation.
-Therefore, ODEON can minimize the influence of the headphones used by applying an inverse filter.
+The headphones used for auralisations will affect the listening experience, because any pair of headphones will change the frequency response of the auralisation.
+Therefore, ODEON can minimize the influence of the headphones by applying an inverse filter.
 Either choose one of the given headphone models from the list or add your own.
-There is a big difference on different headphones, so it is important to choose the correct ones if possible.
-Remember that if you want to show the auralisations to a client, the auralisations should be made for the type of headphones the client is using.
+There can be large differences between headphones, so it is important to choose the correct pair when possible.
+Remember that if you want to present the auralisations to a client, they should be made for the type of headphones the client is using.

-For many users it is not possible to either measure the headphones used or find a matching one included with ODEON.
-If you do not have a matching headphone filter - then you should instead use the diffuse field filter matching the set of HRTF's selected.
+For many users, it is not possible to either measure the headphones used or to find a matching one included with ODEON.
+In that case, you should instead use the diffuse field filter matching the set of HRTFs selected.
 Odeon automatically creates generic diffuse field filtered headphone filters for each set of HRTF's.
-If e.g. using the Subject\21Res5deg\...
-HRTF then the matching headphone filter has the name Subject\021Res5deg\diffuse.
+For instance, for the HRTFs called Subject_021Res5deg..., the matching headphone filter is Subject_021Res5deg_diffuse.

-The headphone filter design is explained in more detail in Appendix D, as well as how to add the frequency response of your own headphones to ODEON.
+The design of headphone filters is explained in more detail in Appendix D, as well as how to add the frequency response of your own headphones in ODEON.